open-mmlab/mmpretrain/docs/en/user_guides/config.md

 - Update values of list/tuples.

   If the value to be updated is a list or a tuple.
 For example, the config file normally sets `val_evaluator = dict(type='Accuracy', topk=(1, 5))`.
 If you want to change the field `topk`, you may specify `--cfg-options val_evaluator.topk="(1,3)"`.
-Note that the quotation mark " is necessary to support list/tuple data types, and that **NO** white space is allowed inside the quotation marks in the specified value.
+Note that the quotation mark " is necessary to support list/tuple data types and that **NO** white space is allowed inside the quotation marks in the specified value.